 |---|---|---|

-| Cost model | Perpetual licence (one-time) + 22% annual support | Subscription fee per user per year (~$7,500/user/year at list price) |
+| Cost model | Perpetual licence (one-time) + 22% annual support | Subscription fee per user per year (approximately $7,500/user/year at list price) |

-| Upfront investment | High β large capital outlay for licences | Low β operational expense, no upfront licence purchase |
+| Upfront investment | High: large capital outlay for licences | Low: operational expense, no upfront licence purchase |

 | Infrastructure | Customer-managed servers, storage, DBAs, and IT staff.
-Significant ongoing operational cost. | Oracle-managed hosting and maintenance.
-Infrastructure costs absorbed into subscription. |
+Significant ongoing operational cost | Oracle-managed hosting and maintenance.
+Infrastructure costs absorbed into subscription |

-| Scaling | Adding users requires purchasing additional perpetual licences (capital outlay) + support | Adding users increases subscription count β easier to scale, but minimum user counts and multi-year lock-in apply |
+| Scaling | Adding users requires purchasing additional perpetual licences (capital outlay) + support | Adding users increases subscription count.
+Easier to scale, but minimum user counts and multi-year lock-in apply |

 | Upgrades | Continuous innovation on EBS 12.2 under support.
-No forced major upgrade projects. | Always on latest version β no upgrade projects, but less control over timing of feature changes |
+No forced major upgrade projects | Always on latest version.
+No upgrade projects, but less control over timing of feature changes |

-| 5-year TCO (500 users) | ~$2.3M licences + ~$2.53M support + infrastructure = ~$5β7M total (with negotiated discount) | ~$3.75M/year at list Γ 5 years = $18.75M at list.
-With 40% discount: ~$11.25M total (no infrastructure cost) |
+| 5-year TCO (500 users) | Approximately $2.3M licences + $2.53M support + infrastructure = approximately $5 to $7M total (with negotiated discount) | Approximately $3.75M/year at list x 5 years = $18.75M at list.
+With 40% discount: approximately $11.25M total (no infrastructure cost) |

 | Best suited for | Organisations with existing stable EBS deployments, mature IT operations, and long planning horizons | New implementations, organisations lacking on-premises IT capabilities, or those seeking to eliminate upgrade cycles |